In this article, we'll walk through:

 This model is often used by coaching programs (examples: Diabetes Management, Weight Loss, Stress Management).
-The key point is—interaction frequency, etc. is similar even though content is different.
-A patient may transition to the next Phase when a set of goals is achieved or criteria is met.
+The Phase structures are similar (for ex., the interaction frequency) though the Phase content is different.
+A patient may transition to the next Phase when a set of goals is achieved or the criteria is met.

 - A care gap management program may have 5 Phases, which may or may not be followed in a linear fashion:

-This model is often used by Case Management or Care Gap programs.
-Here, patient eligibility may be determined—such as by a payer—based on a risk score and insurance elgibility in order for a patient to exit the Eligible phase.
+This model is often used by case management or care gap programs.
+Here, patient eligibility may be determined—such as by a payer—based on a risk score and insurance eligibility in order for a patient to exit the Eligible phase.
 A patient could be deemed ineligible at any time with a change in coverage.